hifiberry/configurator/docs/api-documentation.md

 #### `POST /api/v1/smb/mount-all`

-Mount all configured Samba shares by triggering the sambamount systemd service.
+Mount all configured Samba shares by restarting the sambamount systemd service.

-> **Note:** This endpoint starts the sambamount.service which will mount all configured SMB shares.
+> **Note:** This endpoint restarts the sambamount.service which will mount all configured SMB shares.
+Restarting ensures a fresh mount operation and applies any new configurations.
 The service runs with proper permissions to make mounts visible system-wide.

 **Request Body:** None required